 - Schedule an appointment at a respective Czech embassy for your country

 - Double-check that you possess all documents required at the Czech embassy (photos, proof of funds, criminal record...)

-- Attend the appointment at the Czech embassy and submit a visa/residence card application and the required documents & pay the visa application fee
+- Attend the appointment at the Czech embassy and submit the visa/residence card application and the required documents & pay the visa application fee

 - Arrive in the Czech Republic

-- If you applied for the long-term residence card, visit the Ministry of Interior within 3 working days of your arrival to report your arrival, and to schedule a collection of your residence card
+- If you applied for the long-term residence card, visit the Ministry of Interior within 30 days of your arrival to report your arrival, and to schedule a collection of your residence card

 An appointment at the respective embassy must be scheduled in order to apply for a long-term visa or long-term residence card.
-The appointment can be either scheduled by the applicant himself/herself OR applicants from specific countries can apply for an appointment at the Czech Embassy through a governmental project for visa facilitation called Režim Student (Student Mode).
+The appointment must be scheduled by the applicant himself/herself.

 Note that it is more than recommended to arrange a visa appointment at the respective embassy in May at the very latest.
 The academic year starts in September, and visa approval takes 60–120 days!